 Grade: A 100%

 So then I discovered the University of Maryland: Introduction to Hospitality and Tourism Industry course offered through EdX.
-The course further intrigued me because I am considering going to the University of Maryland.
-I thought it would give me a better idea of whether or not I am ready for a college.
+I thought it would give me a better idea of whether or not I am ready for a college and whether that might be a good major for me.